kubkon/chain-life/README.md

 - 📅 Parse human-readable dates in YYYY-MM-DD format
 - 🚴 Smart activity filtering (cycling by default, with options for running, all, or custom types)
 - 🏃 Fetch total kilometers from filtered activities since a specified date
+- 🎨 Beautiful colored terminal output with emojis for better readability
 - 🔍 Verbose output option for debugging with activity-by-activity breakdown
 - 🛡️ Secure token handling with state validation
 - 📊 Real-time activity data from Strava API